Time Restricted Eating for Aging

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are taking medications that require you to eat more frequently than every 16 hours.

-Is time-restricted eating safe for older adults?
+What prior data suggests that time-restricted eating is safe for older adults?

 Stephen Anton